wxcctechsummit/wxcclabguides/TechSummitRoW_2021/APIs.md

 - This lab is designed to ensure you are able to retrieve reporting data using the Legacy APIs from version 1.0 - carried forward into the New Webex Contact Center platform.

-- The New Webex Contact Center APIs are currently in an Early release and have 4 endpoints available - GET Tasks, GET Agent Statistics, GET Queue Statistics and POST Capture Query (Call recording retrieval).

 - We will explore both the flavors of accessing reporting and call recording data - authenticating using an API Key using the legacy API and using a Bearer token with the new Webex Contact Center APIs on the developer portal.

-> **Note: If you would like to try out the new API endpoints you can go straight to Part 3**/
-> New Webex Contact Center API endpoints are accessed via - `https://api.wxcc-us1.cisco.com/{endpoint}`/
-> The Developer docs are at: **https://devportal.wxcc-us1.cisco.com/** > `Documentation`

 ## Pre-requisite